pavanpodila/react-fielder/README.md

 Note that the passed in child is a `function` that adapts to the interface of the third party control.

-Inside our application, we have a store from which we are setting the **value** for the field.
+Inside our application, we have a simple validation rule that flags the `Field` as erroneous if the text contains the word "_error_".
-Validation is being done via **MobX** as a `reaction` to the change in value.
 Currently, it's being done immediately, but it could easily be triggered as part of the `onBlur`.

 The important thing to note is that the application controls the validation strategy.
 It is